Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Decentralized Style-Based DG

-\begin{remark}(Communication overhead) The added communication overhead for sharing the style statistics $\psi_\theta(x_i) \in \mathbb{R}^{L \times 4 \times C}$ is negligible relative to the model parameters $\theta \in \mathbb{R}^n$.
-Take the ResNet18 CNN model as an example, with around $n = 11.69$ million parameters.
-The number of parameters in the full style statistics vector in \texttt{StyleDDG} will be $1792$ (since there are four equidimensional style statistics at each layer, and they are calculated in the outputs of the first three convolutional blocks with channel numbers $64$, $128$ and $256$, respectively).
-As a result, the added communication overhead is $0.015\%$, which is negligible. \end{remark}
+\begin{remark}(Communication overhead) The added communication overhead for sharing style statistics $\psi_\theta(x_i) \in \mathbb{R}^{L \times 4 \times C}$ is negligible relative to the model parameters $\theta \in \mathbb{R}^n$.
+Take ResNet18 as an example, with around $n = 11.69$ million parameters.
+The length of the full style statistics vector in \textsc{StyleDDG} is just $1792$ (four equidimensional style statistics in each layer, calculated in the outputs of the first three convolutional blocks with $64$, $128$ and $256$ channels, respectively), giving added communication overhead of just $0.015\%$. \end{remark}